 Hats ‘n Canes

-Seniors in Fall 1930 started the tradition of sporting hats and blacks canes with curved handles and a silver band.
-As the LSU Reveille put it, “Walking canes will be carried, flourished and brandished” as a “badge to distinguish law seniors.”
+Later, LSU Law “seniors” in Fall 1930 started the tradition of sporting hats and black canes.
+The canes had curved handles and a silver band engraved with the student’s name, year of graduation and the words, “The Louisiana State University Law School.”
+As the Reveille put it, “Walking canes will be carried, flourished and brandished” as a “badge to distinguish law seniors.”

 The Class of 1931 announced that it hoped to lay the foundation for a Law School tradition, which indeed became the case.
 Under the leadership of Ward T. Jones, president of the law students for both the 1931-32 and 1932-33 terms, the seniors decided to wear derby hats and carry canes.